 Dr. Walker is an ecologist and remote sensing specialist interested in applications of satellite imagery to the assessment and monitoring of temperate and tropical ecosystems at regional to global scales.
 His research focuses on measuring and mapping forest structural attributes, land cover/land use change and terrestrial carbon stocks in support of habitat management, ecosystem conservation and carbon-cycle science.
 He is committed to building institutional capacity in the tools and techniques used to measure and monitor forests, working in collaboration with governments, NGOs and indigenous communities across the tropics.
 Walker holds degrees in forest ecology (M.S.) and remote sensing (Ph.D.) from the University of Michigan.

 Andréa D. de Almeida Castanho, Ph.D.Research Associate

 Expertise biosphere-atmosphere system, numerical modeling, remote sensing applications

 Dr. Castanho is an environmental physicist interested in understanding the human impacts on the coupled biosphere-atmosphere system in tropical forests.
 Her research is focused on the calibration, validation and application of numerical models to better characterize interactions between deforestation and climate in the Amazon Basin.
 Dr. Castanho has been a Visiting Scholar at WHRC and has previously held postdoctoral fellowships at the Federal University of Ceará (Brazil), WHRC, and at the Massachusetts Institute of Technology, where she developed and applied remote sensing techniques to measure atmospheric aerosol pollution over megacities such as Mexico City and São Paulo.
-She holds Master’s and Ph.D. degrees in Atmospheric Science from the University of São Paulo.
+She holds Master’s and Ph.D. degrees in Environmental Physics from the University of São Paulo.

 Melissa Chapman, B.S.Research Assistant